+- Get to a safe place as soon as possible!

+- Try to preserve all physical evidence -

+The victim should not bathe, shower,

+brush teeth, douche, use the toilet, or

+change clothing until he or she has a

+medical exam.
+Contact a close friend

+or relative, if available, who can provide

+support and accompany the victim to

+the medical examination and/or police

+department.
+Advocates from Mosaic

+(Gwinnett County Sexual Assault

+Center) can be available to the victim to

+provide support.

-- Get to a safe place as soon as possible! - Try to preserve all physical evidence The victim should not bathe, shower, brush teeth, douche, use the toilet, or change clothing until he or she has a medical exam.
-Contact a close friend or relative, if available, who can provide support and accompany the victim to the medical examination and/or police department.
-Advocates from Mosaic (Gwinnett County Sexual Assault Center) can be available to the victim to provide support. - Get medical attention as soon as possible - An exam may reveal the presence of physical injury of which the victim is unaware.
+- Get medical attention as soon as possible - An exam may reveal the presence of physical injury of which the victim is unaware.
 Following a sexual assault, antibiotics are typically given at the time of the exam to help prevent the victim from acquiring certain sexually transmitted diseases.
-Emergency contraceptive pills are offered to all victims at the time of the exam (if the victim presents within 120 hours) to help prevent pregnancy from occurring as a result of the rape.
-If the victim reports memory loss, loss of consciousness or other circumstances suspicious for a drug-facilitated assault, a urine test may be done if the victim presents within 96 hours.
-Some of the commonly used "date rape" drugs, however, are only detectable in the urine for 6-8 hours after ingestion. - Contact the police Sexual assault is a crime; it is vital to report it.
+Emergency contraceptive pills are offered to all victims at the time of the exam (if the victim presents within 120 hours) to help prevent pregnancy from occurring because of the rape.
+If the victim reports memory loss, loss of consciousness or other circumstances suspicious for a drug-facilitated assault, a urine test may be done if the victim presents within 96 hours (about four days).
+Some of the commonly used "date rape" drugs, however, are only detectable in the urine for 6-8 hours after ingestion.

+- Contact the police Sexual assault is a crime; GGC Public Safety encourages the complainant to report it.
 It is important to remember reporting a crime is not the same as prosecuting the crime.
+The
-The decision to prosecute may be made at another time.
-The final decision to prosecute is determined by the district attorney.

-Consider talking to a counselor - Seeing a counselor may be important in helping the victim understand his/her feelings and begin the process of recovery
+- decision to prosecute may be made at another time.
+The final decision to prosecute is determined by the district attorney. - Consider talking to a counselor Seeing a counselor may be important in helping the victim understand his/her feelings and begin the process of recovery.

-Our Commitment to Addressing Sexual Assault/ Rape
+Our Commitment to Addressing Sexual Assault/Rape

 Georgia Gwinnett College does not tolerate sexual misconduct or abuse, such as sexual assault, rape, or any other forms of nonconsensual sexual activity.
-Sexual misconduct in any form violates the Student Code of Conduct, college policies and may violate federal and state laws.
-Violations of this policy are subject to disciplinary sanctions through the offices of Student Integrity and/or Human Resources for employees as outlined in applicable college policies.
-Please visit to review procedures, policies and protocols for reporting and addressing allegations of student sexual misconduct.
+Sexual misconduct in any form violates the Student Code of Conduct and college policies and may violate federal and state laws.
+Violations of this policy are subject to disciplinary sanctions through the offices of Equal Opportunity and Title IX Compliance, and/or Human Resources for employees as outlined in applicable college policies.
+Please visit to review procedures, policies and protocols for reporting and addressing allegations of student, employee, or visitor sexual misconduct.